eclipse-ee4j/glassfish-hk2/docs/custom-resolver-example.md

 }
 ```

 The logger parameter of the receiveRequest method is just another service.
-This service will come from the normal JSR-330
+This service will come from the normal Jakarta DI
 resolver, but the other parameters will be determined from the HttpParameter annotation.
 The determination of
 what the values should take comes from an object called the HttpRequest, which does nothing but store strings in certain indexes.
 The HttpRequest object itself is in the RequestScope context, which means its values will change depending on what request